robfatland/serverless/azure/tutorial.md

                 yield s
 ```

 Be sure to save this file.
+Please notice that it contains two functions: One for factoring
+integers and one for solving sudoku puzzles.
+These correspond to the key values 'n' and 's'
+in the API call portion of the URL.
+For more, see below.

 Next: Modify the file `__init__.py` to read as follows.
 (Notice the leading period `.` in the import statement for the factoring code.)